Definition of waterscapes

 When composing my sea- or waterscape photos, I start looking at the scene, and I will decide whether it could be interesting to include or exclude the sky and where to position the horizon.
 Of course, the horizon has to be perfectly horizontal.
 Wonky horizons in seascapes are very distracting. (see my specific blog on horizons)

 At the same time, I will look for foreground interest and a focal point.
 If possible, I will place the focal point based on the rule of thirds.
 But if symmetry would be appropriate, I put, for example, a prominent rock in the centre.
 Reflections on the surface of lakes or ponds work remarkably well with symmetry.
-The pictures might become more mysterious when you concentrate on the reflection only.
+The pictures might become more mysterious when you concentrate only on the reflection.

 If the tonal range is too large, I will use graduated filters to even out the contrast between the sky and foreground.
 And depending on the desired effect and the necessary shutter time, I will add more ND filters.